-JCS-LIVE parents are actively involved in the school program.
-Because the school is an independent study program, parental involvement is necessary to the extent that students need instructional support from parents aligned with independent activities at home that support the virtual instruction provided by the school.
+Because the school is an independent study program, parental involvement is necessary to the extent that students need instructional support from parents on homeschool days.
 This is included in the terms of the Independent Study Written Learning Agreement, which all parents, students, and associated staff sign before the first day of instruction each year.
+Students in the full Home Study program need parent support regularly for instruction and parents partner with the school and their child's Educational Facilitator to design and facilitate a personalized learning program aligned to academic standards.
+Students enrolled in the Academy program need full parent support on homeschool Fridays and parents partner with Academy teachers to ensure homeschool assignments are personalized and appropriate for their child's needs.
 Additionally, parents and students participate in several project weeks throughout the school year which incorporate voice/choice and rely heavily on parent support as the instructional guide.

 In addition to instructional involvement, the school offers multiple field trips throughout the year which parents can chaperone and participate in.
+Within the Academy program, parents can also volunteer in their child's classroom to support the learning of a group and/or provide enrichment such as art, music, Spanish, and other extracurriculars.
 Regarding school decision-making, parents are equal partners in developing the vision and plans for the school.
 Parents are seen as problem-solvers who can help address challenges.
 Parent voice and input are integral parts of our School Site Council and Parent Teacher Organization which hold regularly scheduled meetings that can be found on our website.
 Other examples of involvement include opportunities to serve on the JCS Board.
 In addition, parents are invited to participate in professional development programs, workshops, and support groups offered by the school.
 Communication is active and personal and some mechanisms include face-to-face meetings with facilitators, personal phone calls home, and direct text messaging.
 Parent surveys, e-mail, Zoom meetings, Canvas for assignment monitoring, ParentSquare, and the JCS-Inc website are also important forms of one and two-way communication.